H-1B Temporary Workers

 Contact OIE for H-1B questions and issues.

 6 months prior to intended start date or date of status expiration

-Filing fees for new H-1B petitions are $825.
+Filing fees for new H-1B petitions are $825 and legally must be paid by the employer.
 Case shipping fees may range from $25 to $100.
 Optional expedited processing through U.S. Citizenship and Immigration Services costs an additional $1,225.
 Costs are borne by the sponsoring department.

 Who can be an H-1B status holder?